 - Ask The Sleep Doctor: Sleep Apnea in Child, Depression and Sleep, MVA and OSA, Morphine & Sleep - September 2, 2018

 - Ask The Sleep Doctor: What about 6 Hours of Sleep?
 Depression and Sleep Apnea?
 Traveling with CPAP? - August 28, 2018

 - Ask The Sleep Doctor – Sleep Apnea and ischemic optic neuropathy - August 2, 2018

-A comprehensive review of some of the most popular and best anti snoring mouthpieces and mouth guards to help stop snoring.
+A comprehensive review of some of the most popular and best anti snoring mouthpieces, snoring devices and mouth guards to help stop snoring.

 This review will include many of the popular snore devices and describe how they work to stop snoring.
 There are different categories of products.
 Each works in a unique manner to reduce airway resistance and increase air flow through the upper airway.

 While no product can guarantee that it will work for all people, there is much research demonstrating that many of these categories of snoring devices are effective for many people.

 In this section, we will review mandibular advancing mouthpieces, tongue stabilizing devices, and other products that have been used for eliminating or reducing snoring.